SHIFT's eLearning Blog

 There are two main ways to organize content:

-Students unconsciously learn simple information first, and then they access their memory for that easy or at least easier thing, to start learning something more difficult.
-This is in part why college courses have a set of pre-requisites.
-A student wouldn’t start off taking a 500-level course most of the time.
-They begin with the 100-level course and work their way up to the more challenging information.
+The learner grasps something easy and can access their memory for that simple or at least simpler content to facilitate learning something more difficult.
+This is partly why college courses have prerequisite requirements.
+A student wouldn't start taking a 500-level course.
+They start with the 100-level course and progress to more challenging information.
+Our brains like hierarchy.
+By following this principle, you can design your courses by starting with general concepts and then move on to explaining more complex information.

 Our brains like hierarchy.
 Following this principle, you can design your screens starting with general and important concepts and then moving to, “explaining information in a hierarchical fashion.”
 John Medina says, “You have to do the general idea first.
 And then you will see a 40% increase in understanding.”